-As a competitor, he was one of only two juniors to ever win the Tournament of Champions and is the only person to win it twice.
+As a competitor, he was one of only three juniors to ever win the Tournament of Champions and is the only person to win the tournament twice.
 He was the champion of Blake, Emory, the Iowa Round Robin twice, the Greenhill Round Robin twice, and St. Marks twice.
 Chris was also a semi finalist at Greenhill and the Glenbrooks, and a finalist at Berkeley.
 Chris was a four year qualifier to the NSDA National Tournament in Lincoln-Douglas, U.S. Extemp Speaking, and Congressional Debate.
-This will be Chris's eleventh summer at VBI.

 Director of Public Forum Debate

-Marshall Thompson is the Director of Lincoln-Douglas Debate at Victory Briefs.
-Marshall debated for four years at Walt Whitman High School, graduating in 2011.
-Since then he has graduated from Wheaton College having majored in philosophy.
-He is currently pursuing a PhD in philosophy at Florida State University with the hope of teaching at a collegiate level.
-Marshall has been successful both as a debater and coach; in recent years he has coached debaters to win major national tournaments (such as the Bronx Invitational) and reach late out rounds at many others (including finals of the TOC).
+Marshall Thompson is a Director of Instructional Design & Curriculum at Victory Briefs.
+He is is currently pursuing a PhD in philosophy at Florida State University, having previously received a bachelors degree in philosophy from Wheaton College.
+A large portion of Marshall's academic studies focuses on the science and practice of effective teaching.
+Marshall has been successful both as a debater and coach; in recent years he has coached debaters to win major national tournaments (such as the Bronx Invitational) and reach late out rounds at many others (including twice reaching finals of the TOC).
 Marshall is an experienced camp instructor having both taught and developed curriculum at multiple camps for years.
-This will be his seventh summer at VBI.
+This will be his ninth summer at VBI.

 Director of Student Life